ElijaRock/git-guide/README.md

 If you have taken a Computer Science class prior to reading this guide, then you may remember asymmetric encryption.

-If you don't, I will provide a simple example.
-I start by generating a keypair: two keys that are mathematically linked.
+If you don't, I'll provide a simple example.
+Start by generating a key pair: two keys that are mathematically linked.
 A key consists of randomly generated symbols and letters that would be difficult to guess.
-One key is public and is known by everyone.
-The other is private and must not be distributed.
+One key is public and everyone can access it.
+The other is private and you shouldn't distribute it.

-If my friend wants to send me a message, they can encrypt it with my public key (which everyone has).
-Now, the message is garbled gibberish and makes no sense to anyone (kind of like how an enigma machine works).
+If a peer wants to send a message to a programmer, they can encrypt it with the programmer's public key.
+Now, the message is gibberish and makes no sense to anyone.
 This means if someone with mal-intent were to intercept this message, it would be of no use to them.

-The encrypted message can then be decrypted with my own private key.
-Therefore, the message can only be understood by me, and nobody else can interpret it.
-Anything that is encrypted with the public key can only be decrypted with the private key and vice-versa.
+The programmer can then decrypt the encrypted message with their own private key.
+Therefore, only the programmer understands message, and nobody else can interpret it.
+Anything that's encrypted with the public key can only be decrypted with the private key and vice-versa.

-You may ask what the use is of encrypting something with my private key, if everyone can just decrypt it with my public key.
-You are correct in that it doesn't work to obfuscate the message; however, it can be used as a digital signature.
+You may ask what the use is of encrypting something with the programmer's private key, if everyone can just decrypt it with their public key.
+You are correct in that it doesn't work to obfuscate the message.
+However, it can be used as a digital signature.

-If everyone can decrypt the message with my public key, that means it must have been encrypted with my own private key (the one that nobody else has).
-In other words, no one will be able to falsely claim that they are me because they do not have my private key and therefore cannot sign their messages under my name.
+If everyone can decrypt the message with the programmer's public key, that means they must have encrypted it with their own private key.
+In other words, no one can falsely claim that they're the programmer because they don't have the programmer's private key and therefore can't sign their messages under the programmer's name.

-In other words you will need SSH for two reasons:
+In other words you'll need SSH for two reasons:

-1. You are going to be signing your commits so we know that ***you*** are the one who made them.
+1. You are going to be signing your commits so everyone can verify that ***you*** are the one who made them.

-2. If you are working on a private *repository*, meaning your code can only be seen by authorized users, you will need an SSH keypair to do this (SSH is a protocol that uses asymmetric encryption to verify identity among other things).
+2. If you are working on a private *repository*, meaning only authorized users can see your code, you'll need an SSH key pair to do this.

-#### DISCLAIMER: The private key is private and STAYS ON YOUR COMPUTER.
-DO NOT SHARE YOUR PRIVATE KEY ***EVER***, not even between devices that you own.
-If you need to work on a repository with another device, you ***MUST*** generate a new keypair.
+DISCLAIMER: the private key is private and stays on your computer.
+Don't share your private key ***ever***, not even between devices that you own.
+If you need to work on a repository with another device, you ***must*** generate a new key pair.

 A repository is a cloud location that stores your projects and tracks their history.
-We will be working with repositories using git as an interface to contribute and collaborate.
+You'll be working with repositories using git as an interface to contribute and collaborate.

 Open the terminal and type `cd ~`, (`~` is an alias for "home" and in my case really translates to "/home/eli"), although you proabably are already in the home directory (you will know if you run `pwd`).